Dialogs

 info_dialog("Julia rocks!")

-These take an optional argument timeout (in seconds) that can be used to make the dialog disappear after a certain time.
+Note that ask_dialog returns true if the user clicks the button corresponding to "yes".
+The keyword arguments yes_text and no_text of ask_dialog allow you to customize the text for the buttons.
+These functions take an optional argument timeout (in seconds) that can be used to make the dialog disappear after a certain time.

-In callbacks (for example when a user clicks a button in a GUI), you must use a different form, which takes a callback as the first argument that will be called when the user closes the dialog.
+In callbacks (for example when a user clicks a button in a GUI), you must use a different form, which takes a callback as the first argument.
+The callback will be called when the user selects an option or closes the dialog.
 A full example:

 b = GtkButton("Click me")